RCambier/rcambier.github.io/_posts/2018-12-25-cats-and-mouses.md

 If 3 cats take 3 minutes to catch 3 mouses, it means each cat takes 3 minutes to catch its own mouse.
 In 100 minutes, each of those cats will catch on average 33.333... mouses.
 So 3 cats are enough to catch 100 mouses in 100 minutes.

+Said differently, if 3 cats take 3 minutes to catch 3 mouses, these 3 cats catch 1 mouse/minute.
+At that rate, they will capture 100 mouses in 100 minutes.

 </div>
 </div>